NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/SDG.md

 <br>

 #### What is local-first computing?
-Local-first computing is the opposite of cloud computing: the data is not uploaded to third-parties, such as a cloud providers, and is processed by your own computer.
-The data attached to the tool therefore doesn't leave your computer or the environment of your organization.
-The tool is privacy-friendly because the data can be processed within the mandate of your organisation and doesn't need to be shared with new parties.
-The unsupervised bias detection tool can also be hosted locally within your organization.
-Instructions, including the source code or the web app, can be found on <a href="https://github.com/NGO-Algorithm-Audit/local-first-web-tool" target="_blank">Github</a>.
+Local-first computing is the opposite of cloud computing: the data are not uploaded to third-parties, such as a cloud providers, and are processed by your own computer.
+The data attached to the tool therefore don't leave your computer or the environment of your organization.
+The tool is privacy-friendly because the data can be processed within the mandate of your organisation and don't need to be shared with new parties.
+This synthetic data generation tool can also be hosted locally within your organization.
+Instructions for local hosting, including the source code or the web app, can be found on <a href="https://github.com/NGO-Algorithm-Audit/local-first-web-tool" target="_blank">Github</a>.

 #### Overview of local-first architecture